CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family

-Provides commands to configure the address family in this VRF.
+Provides commands to configure the address family in the specified VRF.

 - - -

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast

-Provides commands to configure the IPv4 unicast address family.
+Provides commands to configure the IPv4 unicast address family in the specified VRF.

 - - -